erikbjoern/rps_techinterview/README.md

     * the final winner when score limit is reached
     * a sheet of the keybindings used for the hotkeys
     * nice colors, fonts, and images!

+## Packages used:
+* Cypress for feature testing
+* Start-server-and-test for combined server and test start script
+* Semantic-ui-css and semantic-ui-react for styling

 ## Plan for improvements next in line:
 * Refactor code, mainly in App.jsx